 Other names of Rodulf are Rudolf, Rodolph, Rodolb, Rothlaib, Hróðulfr and Hrólfr.

 Rodulf was a cousin of the Frisia-based duke annex warlord Rorik of Dorestad, and son of Harald the Younger.
 Rodulf was a great warlord who raided the British Isles, West Francia and East Francia.
-After doing some serious raiding in Ireland he pops up at the River Rhine area in the year 863, where his uncle held control over the emporium of Dorestat, present-day Wijk bij Duurstede, in West Frisia.
+After doing some serious raiding in Ireland he pops up at the River Rhine area in the year 863, where his uncle held control over the emporium of Dorestat, present-day town of Wijk bij Duurstede, in West Frisia.

 Rodulf died in the district Ostrachia or Ostergau of Frisia, what is today region Oostergo in province Friesland, the Netherlands in the year 873.
 The location Oostergo is the same area where the Anglo-Saxon archbishop Saint Boniface with his small army was slain with an axe by the heathen Frisians in 754.
 Oostergo: you can think of more welcoming places in the world.
 Warlord Rodulf was killed together with five-hundred of his men.
 Not as much as in the Battle of Norditi mentioned above, but still a reasonable score.
 All this according to the Annales Xantenses, written in the late ninth century.